 - low back pain

-There is danger of perforation of the uterine tissue with an IUD.
-If pregnancy does occur, the IUD could imbed itself in the placenta, injure the fetus, or even cause loss of the pregnancy.
+There is a rare danger of perforation of the uterine tissue with an IUD.
+If pregnancy occurs, the IUD could imbed itself in the placenta, injure the fetus, or even cause loss of pregnancy.

 Progesterone isn’t the only hormone that can help manage endometriosis — estrogen balance is also considered.
 Hormones that cause the release of estrogen and progesterone are also targeted in treatment.

-Talk to your doctor.
-They can walk you through the pros and cons of each contraceptive and help you find the best fit for your needs.
+Talk with your healthcare professional about the pros and cons of each contraceptive, to help you find the best fit for your needs.